Striking Pinnacles and Rich Fossil Beds

 History of Badlands National Park

 The first people to cross through the Badlands area were mammoth hunters around 10,000 years ago.
 By the time European fur trappers arrived, the land was controlled by the bison-hunting Lakota Sioux Indians.
-Trappers, miners and American homesteaders slowly drove these native peoples out of the Badlands, but not without struggle.
+Trappers, miners, and American homesteaders slowly drove these native peoples out of the Badlands, but not without struggle.

-Conflict between the Lakota Sioux and the U.S. Army culminated in the Wounded Knee Massacre of 1890.
+The conflict between the Lakota Sioux and the U.S. Army culminated in the Wounded Knee Massacre of 1890.
 Soldiers forced the remaining Lakota Sioux onto reservations at gunpoint.
 After the U.S. entered World War II, the Lakota Sioux land was used as a gunnery and bombing range.
 The government gave residents one week to evacuate.
 After the war, the U.S. government deemed the land to be “excess” and returned it to the Native Americans in the form of a government-held trust, and with the agreement that the land would also be part of Badlands National Monument.

 The Badlands National Park was established in 1976 under joint administration between the Lakota Sioux Tribe and the National Park Service.
 Today the Lakota Sioux live mainly on the Pine Ridge Reservation.
 Fifty percent of Badlands National Park is located on the reservation.